I’m on a diet.

 The Gospel of Jesus Christ takes away the yo-yo effect for a true believer, too.
 The Gospel says that my self-worth is not based on my moral achievements.
 It is based on understanding that I am so bad Christ had to die for me and yet, he loves me so much he was glad to pay that price.
 The Gospel says that I don’t have to base my identity on my performance, that even when I struggle I’m still loved.
 The Gospel says that I obey God’s laws not because I’m trying to earn points in order to find acceptance.
 Instead, it says that because I am already accepted I gladly obey.

 Going on a diet, like religion, requires subscription to a set of rules.
 Eating healthy or making a lifestyle change, like the Gospel, requires subscription to something greater, something bigger than a calorie count or eat this, not that list.
 The Gospel says you need to believe, truly believe, that Jesus loves me.
 He accepts me.
-He can’t love me more.
-He can’t love me less.
+He can’t love me more and He can’t love me less.
 (Learn more about the difference between the Gospel and the diet of Religion on this awesome Tim Keller breakdown from the Resurgence.)

 Truth is, it’s been a hard week.
 Not so much on the food front, I’ve just been swamped with challenges and obstacles and, honestly, fears, every single day.
 It’s been a challenging few days faith wise, too.
 My default question is always, “Why God, Why?”
 Did I do something to cause this struggle?
 Should I have done something different?
 Honestly, I’m always looking for the rules and trying to measure my performance.